pin0S/learningML/log.md

 Thoughts: I feel so recharged after my two weeks holiday in NZ.
 It is going to take a little bit of time to get back into the routine and get the brain pumping again but I'm excited about the next 60 days.

 I can't believe I missed the linear algebra section in the course the first time through!!!
 I'm lucky I went back to revise it.
 Now my plan for the week is to see how much of the course I understand after all my maths work so revision is big this week.
 After spending a little time on it already I realise that I shouldn't be just forcing myself forward, I should be ensuring I understand what is going on before I move on.

+## Day 42: October 3, 2018

+Today's Progress: Continued revision got most of the way through week 2

+Thoughts: Revision again has been fantastic, I did stumble upon an awesome video https://www.youtube.com/watch?v=Sc7RiNgHHaE.
+The work done in this video the exploration and the trial and error really interests me, it's why I wanted to get into ML to work on cool an engaging projects like this.